Morrab Gardens, Penzance

 Within twenty years Penzance was rebuilt and in 1614, after petitioning King James I, Penzance was granted a Charter and incorporated as a borough.
 Penzance's long and interesting history continued, playing its part in the Civil War, where it stood for the King against Cromwell's Parliamentarians.

 Sir Humphry Davy, the famous chemist and inventor of the miners' safety lamp was born here.
+In 1808, Davy was the first person to isolate the chemical, Barium.
 His statue stands at the top of Market Jew Street in front of the Market House.

 Location:

-On the South coast of Cornwall.
+Penzance is located on the south coast of Cornwall.
 For those travelling by road, Penzance is easily accessible from the A30.

 IntoCornwall Area Map Land's End Peninsula